 The new standards replace the Queensland Health Spirometry (adult) guideline.
 Although the standards are based on the same best practice requirements, they have been developed specifically for use in the health assessment of Queensland coal mine workers, and include detailed requirements around interpretation and spirometry training.

 Registered spirometry providers will need to transition to these standards by the end of 2017, with the exception of the new requirements for spirometry training for personnel.
 The other personnel requirements (i.e. regular completion of tests and log books) will need to be met by the end of 2017.

-In developing this process, it is anticipated that previous training courses that are consistent with the new spirometry training standards will be recognised.
+As part of the transitional arrangements, it is anticipated that previous training courses that are consistent with the new spirometry training standards will be recognised.

 QIP will implement a new accreditation process for doctors, spirometry practices and X-ray imaging clinics.
-Although QIP will manage the accreditation process, DNRM will provide oversight of the service and continue to publish the register of medical providers.
+Although QIP will manage the accreditation process, DNRME will provide oversight of the service and continue to publish the register of medical providers.

 The accreditation process will be rolled out in 2018.

 Registered doctors and medical service providers are required to comply with the terms and conditions (PDF, 249KB) set out in the declaration to remain on the register.
 These terms and conditions detail:

 - the roles and responsibilities required under the Coal Mine Workers' Health Scheme

 - a mechanism for audit and enhancement of registration requirements.

 Registered providers will be given reasonable notice of any changes to the operation of the register.